Malaria is a common infection in hot, tropical areas. Very rarely, it also can happen in temperate climates.

 Can Malaria Be Prevented?

 Health authorities try to prevent malaria by using mosquito-control programs aimed at killing mosquitoes that carry the disease.
 If you travel to an area of the world with a high risk for malaria, you can install window screens, use insect repellents, and place mosquito netting over beds.
 Insecticide-impregnated bed netting has successfully lowered the number of malaria deaths among African children.

 Check with your doctor before visiting any tropical or subtropical area at high risk for malaria.
 Your doctor can give your family anti-malarial drugs to prevent the disease, which need to be taken before travel.
-Several malaria vaccines are currently being developed and tested across the world, but because the malaria parasite has a complicated life cycle, it's a difficult vaccine to develop.
+Several malaria vaccines are being developed and tested across the world.
+But because the malaria parasite has a complicated life cycle, it's a hard vaccine to develop.